WSO2 API Manager has an integrated Swagger UI, which is part of the Swagger project.

 - Log in to the API Store and click on the API that you just published.

 - The API opens.
-Go to its API Console tab and note the change that you did earlier now appearing in the API Store for consumers.
+Go to its API Console tab and note the changes that you did earlier now appearing in the API Store for consumers.

 In this tutorial, you have seen how the integrated Swagger UI can be used to design, describe and document your API, so that the API consumers get a better understanding of what the API's functionality is.